-- □ Application form - □ \$25 non-refundable application fee. - □ Official transcript sent directly to the PIU Admissions Director from the applicant's high school and any post high school institutions and colleges. - □ Official TOEFL scores sent directly to PIU.
+Application form or online application (piu.edu/apply).
+Official transcript sent directly to the PIU Admissions Director from the applicant's high school and any post high school institutions and colleges.
+Official TOEFL scores sent directly to PIU.
 A minimum of 400 on the paper-based test (or 32 on the internet-based TOEFL test) is required for admission to the program.
-If a TOEFL score is not available, students may be admitted with a score of at least a 400 on the PIU English Language Assessment. - □ One reference from a current or former teacher or employer to be sent directly to the PIU Admissions Director.
-In cases where a reference is unobtainable, it may be waived or completed by the VP for Student Development. - □ Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for in-person classes.) - □ Copy of birth certificate or passport.
+If a TOEFL score is not available, students may be admitted with a score of at least a 400 on the PIU English Language Assessment.
+One reference from a current or former teacher or employer to be sent directly to the

+PIU Admissions Director.
+In cases where a reference is unobtainable, it may be waived or completed by the VP for Student Development.
+Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for in-person classes.)
+Copy of birth certificate or passport.